shchuko/qemu-hvf-macos/README.md

 ## Boot Order

-1. Installation media has the highest boot priority.

-2. Default drive has the highest boot priority after installation media.
+1. Default drive has the highest boot priority.
     * you can detach this drive by passing `-no-default-drive`:

       ```bash
       ./boot-macos.sh -no-default-drive
       ```
+    * you can force to boot from install media by passing `-installmedia-boot`:
+      ```bash
+      ./boot-macos.sh -install-macos Catalina -installmedia-boot
+      ```
+2. Installation media has the highest boot priority after default drive.

 3. Other drives' boot order meets this script arguments pass order.